YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Fresh grafts are not protected by mature skin in the first days.
 Scabs can act like small anchors attached to the surface.
 If a tight band catches them, the harm comes from the pulling movement rather than the headphone name.
 The same contact principle applies to touching grafts after a hair transplant.
 Brief accidental contact is very different from repeated rubbing or picking.

 Pain is also useful information.
 Mild tenderness around the donor area can be expected, but a headset that creates a sharp pressure point should be removed.
-If you see fresh bleeding, an open wound, discharge, increasing swelling, spreading redness, or pain that gets worse after headphone use, stop using the headset and contact the clinic.
+If you see fresh bleeding, an open wound, discharge, increasing swelling, spreading redness, or pain that gets worse after headphone use, stop using the headset and ask for clinic review.

 Earbuds are usually easier in the early period because they do not cross the scalp.
 They still need to be clean, used gently, and removed without brushing the grafts.
 If the transplant includes the temple points or sideburn region, even earbuds should be placed carefully so your fingers do not scrape the nearby grafts.